opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 There are several install options for OTC Extensions to enhance the native `OpenStack Client`_ and to extend the `OpenStack SDK`_.
-Once installed, they cover additional `Open Telekom Cloud`_ services and provide extra functionality on top of the stock OpenStack SDK and CLI.
+Once installed, they cover additional `T Cloud Public`_ services and provide extra functionality on top of the stock OpenStack SDK and CLI.

 .. toctree::